Science Report 011

 For example, researchers would gather and analyze genome-wide data on how different proteins interact with each other, what substances are produced through the metabolic process and what types of chemical chain-reactions those substances have.
 Kazusa DNA Research Institute is working to expand the databases that allow for such “omics analysis.”

-“It's important, Dr. Tataba says, given that genomic databases are generally intended for multidisciplinary uses.
+“It's important, Dr. Tabata says, given that genomic databases are generally intended for multidisciplinary uses.
 What researchers need to remember, however, is that multiple factors play into omics analysis; two identical genetic codes in omics data can mean two different things.
 This is important, Dr. Tabata says, given that genetic databases generally serve as the platforms for multidisciplinary collaborations.
 Even if you integrate all the data and find a common gene among different kinds of species, it may function differently in each kind of the species because what caused the gene to be born, such as the environmental factors and other genes, vastly vary in each case,” Dr. Tabata said.
 “Genomic data provides the foundation for biological research.
 How to interpret the data and how to layer that knowledge on top of the foundation will be the key in further advancing plant genomics.”

 Dr. Tabata has made efforts to advance plant genomics to that end, collaborating for a KAKENHI project called “Platform for Advanced Genome Science (PAGS)” from 2010 to 2014.
 Using plant genomics for societal common good is important, Dr. Tabata said.
 After all, the survival of plants means the survival of humans.